markshao/labmanager/README.rst

 -------------------------

-define the vmprovider
+vmprovider
 `````````````````````
 .. code-block:: python

     def vmprovider():
         return {
+            "type": "labmanager"
-            "type": "labmanager"  # this is required to make pagrant detect that you are using the labmanger plguin
+            # this is required to make pagrant detect that
+            # you are using the labmanger plguin
         }

-define the vmprovider config
+vmprovider config
 ````````````````````````````
 .. code-block:: python